Financial planning tools and services to put you on the path to the future you want

 A tax-efficient withdrawal strategy can be the difference between the retirement you’ve dreamed of and just scraping by.

-Roth Accountss: Withdrawals from Roth IRA and 401(k) accounts are tax-free if certain requirements, such as the five-year rule and reaching age 59 ½, are met.
+Roth Accounts: Withdrawals from Roth IRA and 401(k) accounts are tax-free if certain requirements, such as the five-year rule and reaching age 59 ½, are met.

-HSAs: Withdrawals from a health savings account (HSA) are not taxed if they are used for qualified medical and related expenses.
+Health Savings Accounts (HSAs): Withdrawals from HSAs are not taxed if they are used for qualified medical and related expenses.

 Social Security: Social Security payments may be subject to income taxes if your overall income is over a certain threshold.